nahuelsiemaszko/report-builder/report-builder/README.md

 The information from the source file will be copied and modified automatically according to the provided specifications in the destination file.

-Notes: The information provided in the example files is for illustrative purposes and has been modified for company confidentiality.
+Notes: The information provided in the example files is for illustrative purposes and has been modified to mantain company confidentiality.
+The "update-data.bas" file is provided for code review purposes only, downloading is not necessary.